Car shipping from Houston, TX to Seattle, WA

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-When shipping your car from Houston to Seattle, you’ll choose between two main options:
+When shipping your vehicle from Houston to Seattle, you'll choose between two main transport methods: open and enclosed carriers.
+Understanding the differences will help you make the right decision for your specific needs.

-Yes, we offer door-to-door auto transport service from Houston, TX to Seattle, WA.
-This is our standard service and the most convenient option for shipping your vehicle across this 2,300+ mile route.
+Yes!
+We offer door-to-door auto transport service from Houston, TX to Seattle, WA.
+This is our standard service and the most convenient option for shipping your vehicle across the country.

-Here’s how it works: When you book with Sakaem Logistics, we’ll ask for your preferred pickup address in Houston and delivery address in Seattle.
-Our assigned carrier will come directly to your home, office, or specified location to load your vehicle, then deliver it right to your door in Seattle.
+Here's how it works: When you book your shipment, we'll ask for your preferred pickup address in Houston and your delivery address in Seattle.
+Our assigned carrier will come directly to these locations to load and unload your vehicle—whether that's your home, office, or another address you specify.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.